Shakirahadjih/IoT/README.md

 Then start filling in the following snippets in your code;
 1. #define TEST_HOST "api.windy.com"
 2. #define TEST_HOST_FINGERPRINT ""

-   To achieve the fingerprint we need to open the api request in chrome
+To achieve the fingerprint we need to open the api request in chrome.
+Go to https://api.windy.com/api/point-forecast/your-api-key.
+Click the little lock that's      next to the url on the left.
+Then click "Verbinding is beveiligd", "Certificaat is geldig", "Details", and at the end you will find your SHA-1 key
+At this moment I started to give up a little bit already.
+Because now we are starting to fill out information of a source that gives us nothing but errors.

+3. char ssid[] = "SSID";       // your network SSID (name)
+4. char password[] = "password";  // your network key

 <!-- ROADMAP -->
 ## Documentation